There are no items in your cart

 Outlines of subject matter regarding the five, basic, first-year of law school courses: Civil Procedure, Contracts, Criminal Law, Property Law, and Torts.
 The outlines feature cases that are the subjects of the corresponding lectures.

 Detailed lectures for each course providing insight into the purpose of the case being discussed.
-Lectures by New York attorney, Hwesu Samuel Murray
+Lectures by New York attorney,

 An overview of how law school differs from college.

-The basic lawyer's practice of civil ligation.
+The basic lawyer's practice of civil litigation.

 Formation, implementation and enforcement of agreements.

-Criminal Law (60 minutes)
+Criminal Law (Six Lectures - 42 minutes)

 Culpability for illegal acts.

-Property Law (60 minutes)
+Property Law (Six Lectures - 38 minutes)

 Property and interests in property.